hisashin/fiberPCB/README.md

   * Best way as long as you can wait delivery for few days to weeks.
   * Sometimes you cannot wait.
 In my case, PCB of [opensource Realtime PCR](https://github.com/hisashin/Ninja-qPCR) was so complex that I have to iterate orders to integrate after confirming each functions like LED control, photosensing, multiplexing and ADC.
 * Chemical etching
   * Cheap but need skills for small pitches like 10 mil (0.25mm).
-Harmful to the environment.
   * Need to drill all holes and cut contor manually after etching.
-There are more than 100 holes on my PCB.
+  * Harmful to the environment.
 * CNC milling
   * I had [USD2300 CNC designed for PCB millling](https://www.youtube.com/watch?v=cwREOBL9E-A) and noticed that required time and cares are proportionate to the complexity of the pattern.
   * You must replace end mills not to cut holes and contor after cutting patterns.
 Or you have to replace it every 50 meter stroke.
 Machine with auto tool changer is expensive.
 [LPKF ProtoMat S104](https://www.youtube.com/watch?v=GRow5AqFxZA) is around USD30,000.